morancj/archiso/README.md

 - [`sudo`](https://www.sudo.ws/) and
 [`polkit`](https://gitlab.freedesktop.org/polkit/polkit/)
 rules for `livecd` user
--
 - New boot option to user 25% of RAM for root partition

-### Important notes

-If using as an install medium, become `root` with e.g. `sudo -l` **before** starting the installation.

-One should not generally install software when booting as a live disk.
-The "use 25% of RAM as root fs space" option is for those who know what they're doing.

 ### Comparing with upstream